 No Impact.
 The proposed project will not substantially damage scenic resources within a state scenic highway.
-MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for decades.
-Controlling and improving the quality of agricultural wastewater discharges, and implementing MPs on drain operations will not affect scenic resources.
+MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for at least the last 60 years and in many cases to farmland that has been cultivated for over a century.
+Controlling and improving the quality of agricultural wastewater discharges, and implementing MPs on drain operations, and compliance monitoring will not affect scenic resources.